Book & Greeting Card Ordering Information

 What do I do if my parcel hasn't arrived within a reasonable length of time?

-Firstly check (the blog, or by emailing or ringing me) to make sure that the office was open when your order was placed, because orders placed while I'm away aren't sent out until I return.
+Firstly check the office closure dates on the blog, to make sure that the office was open when your order was placed, because orders placed while I'm away aren't sent out until I return.

 If your order hasn't been delivered within a reasonable length of time, the first thing to do is check with the post office that usually delivers or holds onto your parcels for collection.
 The most common reason for Australians not receiving their parcels is that the parcel arrival notification card has not been received by the parcel addressee, or the notification card was accidentally thrown out by the recipient, with their junk mail.
 If the post office checks their shelves and records and cannot find your parcel, contact me and a search will be initiated, after a reasonable length of time, as explained above.
 As mentioned - to date, only 1 parcel has vanished completely, out of thousands mailed out all over the world.

 This is a one-person business so you receive personal service.
 However it means that when I am away, the office is closed.
 Please refer to this page of the Blog for office closure notifications.

 Orders are sent out as soon as I return, in the order they were received.
 If you have an urgent deadline please email or telephone me.
 It is best not to leave ordering for a special occasion until the last minute.

 Unfortunately due to the volume of orders received, delaying the mailing of a specific order until a customer-specified date is highly likely to go awry - and end up being accidentally sent later than specified.
 If you have a particular reason for placing an order with a delayed mailing time, then I will do my best to help.
 But please be aware that I am not able to guarantee your order will leave exactly on the date specified.